PureStorage-OpenConnect/px-gitops/asyncDR/readme.md

 		sudo mv storkctl /usr/local/bin
 		sudo chmod +x /usr/local/bin/storkctl

-5. **Secret Store :** Make sure you have configured a secret store on both your clusters.
+5. **Secret Store :** Make sure you have configured a secret store on both clusters.
 This will be used to store the credentials for the objectstore.
 Use following command to verify:

 		kubectl get storageclusters --all-namespaces -o jsonpath='{.items[*].spec.secretsProvider}{"\n"}'

-6. **Network Connectivity:** Ports 9001 and 9010 on the destination cluster should be reachable by the source cluster.
+6. **Network Connectivity:** Ports 9001 and 9010 of the destination cluster should be reachable on the source cluster.
 7. **Default Storage Class**: Make sure you have configured only one default storage class.
 Having multiple default storage classes will cause PVC migrations to fail.
 To verify you have only one default class configured run the following command.
 You should only see one default class in the list:

 		kubectl get sc --kubeconfig=<Enter Path Of your Source Clusters Kubeconfig File>